 Friendly sheep graze the grassed areas of the property and free range chooks lay fresh eggs daily.

-The cabin accommodation at Ben Ricketts is surrounded by rainforest and abundant bird and animal life.
+The cabin accommodation at Ben Ricketts is surrounded by abundant bird and animal life.
 Sitting on the deck of one of the cabins is a great place to watch the birds and listen to the frogs as the sun goes down behind the mountain.

 Children are welcome, with plenty of open space for them to play, friendly sheep to meet, and lots of nature to discover.
 There are marked walking trails on the property that start close to the cabins.